The Best State Park in Every State

 For when you need to get out of the city for a bit, head to Starved Rock State Park, where you can get a breath of fresh air while roaming the wooded trails or fishing on the Illinois River.
 If you visit in the cooler months, warm up at the massive fireplace in the lodge, where you can also rent a room for the night.

 Indiana: Indiana Dunes State Park

 Are you on the Pacific coast or in the middle of Indiana?
 You won’t be able to tell the difference at this state park, which is home to miles of sandy shores, rolling dunes, and wildlife-filled marshes.
 Plan a day trip for swimming, picnicking, and birding, or set up camp by the water’s edge.
-Just make sure you pack one of our favorite camping recipes.

 Iowa: Maquoketa Caves State Park

 Come prepared to hike at Maquoketa Caves State Park, where comfortable walking shoes are a must.
 You’ll have to tackle some trails to get to the spectacular caves, which you can explore freely—just be sure to bring a flashlight and be prepared to see some bats flying overhead.